 “The criticism we get is that we’re not offering a balanced approach,” Ryan said recently.
 “I would simply say if a balanced approach means never balancing the budget, that’s not the kind of balanced approach we want to have.
 A lot of folks who talk about having a balanced approach say just raise more tax rates but don’t deal with the structural drivers of our debt, don’t restructure the entitlement programs so that they can still fulfill their missions.”

-While hardly a household name, Ryan has certainly gained substantially in national prominence, especially after he campaigned with Romney earlier this year in Wisconsin and other key states and then last week delivered a blistering attack on President Obama in a speech at the Ronald Reagan Library in Simi Valley, Calif.
+While hardly a household name, Ryan has certainly gained substantially in national prominence, especially after he campaigned with Romney earlier this year in Ohio and other Rust Belt states.
 He generates more excitement than many of the other vice presidential wannabees – including Sen. Rob Portman of Ohio, Gov. Bobby Jindal of Louisiana, and former Florida governor Jeb Bush.

 “He’s very smart, he’s a very good speaker, and I think he has a good physical presence,” said John Zogby, a veteran Republican pollster, in sizing up Ryan’s prospects.
 “He’s young but he’s not too young.
 He’s also from what could be a swing state.
 He represents a conservative wing of the Republican party that seems to be acceptable to all the conservative wings of the party – the social conservatives, the Tea Party and the Libertarians."